RcSepp/minc/README.md

 # Minc - The Minimal Compiler

-Langauage compilers and interpreters are complex programs that can take years to develop.
+Language compilers and interpreters are complex programs that can take years to develop.
 With Minc you can create one in a few hours ...

 ## Just how easy can it be?

 A programming language in Minc consists of 5 components: **packages**, **types**, **symbols**, **statements** and **expressions**.
-A programming langauge that can run hello world programs can be defined in less than 100 lines of code:
+A programming language that can run hello world programs can be defined in less than 100 lines of code:

 1) Define a package, so that your language can be imported in `minc`: